 - You cannot repurpose the board to test another electric circuit.

-- It is more expensive that a solderless bread board.
+- It is more expensive than a solderless breadboard.

 - Soldering requires more time and effort.